Iamhexi/ulang/README.md

 To install µLang:
 1. Clone the repository and enter its main directory.
 2. Create a virtual environment: `python -m venv venv`.
+3. Enter the virtual environment: `source venv/bin/activate`.
-3. Install dependencies: `pip install -r requirements.txt`.
+4. Install dependencies: `pip install -r requirements.txt`.

 ## Usage

-1. Enter a virtual environment: `source venv/bin/activate`.
+1. Enter a virtual environment: `source venv/bin/activate` (skip if you have already done it).
 2. Run the interpreter: `python main.py`.
-3. Type an expression to evaluate: `if 10 > 30 then "Hi, µLang"`, and then press `Enter`.
+3. Type an expression to evaluate: `if 10 < 30 then "Hi, µLang"`, and then press `Enter`.
 4. Or type, for example: `15:48 - 7:21` and press `Enter` (to check how much time has passed from 7:21 to 15:48).
 And so on.
 5. `Ctrl + c` to exit.